JKinx/l-treelstm/README.md

 # l-treelstm
 Implementation of Latent Tree-LSTM from Havrylov et al. (2019)

-This is for a test commit.
+The code is heavily inspired by the original implementation.
+Reimplementation done for practice and understanding the model better.